Mexican lager beer and micheladas.

 The Dude of Food visits St. Florian’s Brewery in Windsor, CA

-Good people and many beers to choose from.
+The place is staffed with good people and had many diverse beers to choose from.

 I liked the IPA’s best and want to add this brand to my food portfolio for the world markets.